 Word equations can be very useful, but do have one major drawback.
 They cannot be used for any quantitative work.
 A word equation does not tell how many moles of each material are needed or how many moles of product are formed.

 - Word equations are used to describe the conversion of reactants to products.

-Watch the video at the link below and do the examples seen in the video:
+Read the material at the link below and do the practice problems: